-The Trait-based hypothesis captured children's partner choices slightly better than the Behavior-based hypothesis, suggesting that like adults, children were also more likely to evaluate partners based on the traits they attributed to each individual, rather than the probability of receiving a nice behavior from each individual.
+The trait-based hypothesis captured children's partner choices slightly better than the behavior-based hypothesis, suggesting that children, like adults, were also more likely to evaluate partners based on the traits they attributed to each individual rather than the probability of receiving a nice behavior from each individual.
 In addition, children's partner choices deviated from the predictions of statistical information alone in some scenarios.
-When children were in a Majority Mean classroom, regardless of whether the familiar child was nice or mean, children were more likely to choose the new child than predicted by the Trait-based hypothesis.
-Since the new child from the Majority Mean classroom is likely to be mean, this suggests that in both scenarios, children were more risk seeking than predicted by pure statistical reasoning.
-We will discuss the possible explanations for children's risk seeking tendencies in the General Discussion.
+When children were in a Majority Mean classroom, regardless of whether the familiar child was nice or mean, children were more likely to choose the new child than predicted by the trait-based hypothesis.
+Given that the new child from the Majority Mean classroom was likely to be mean, this suggests that in both scenarios children were more risk-seeking than predicted by pure statistical reasoning.
+We discuss the possible explanations for children's risk-seeking tendencies in the General Discussion.

 Children's predictions about their chosen playmates were overwhelmingly positive and unaffected by the classroom composition or the familiar child's trait.
-These results could be explained by children's positivity bias (Boseovski, 2010), for instance, a past study showed that 5- to 6-year-olds more readily attribute positive traits than negative traits to individuals (Boseovski & Lee, 2006).
-An additional explanation is that predicting their playmate to be mean after they had committed to being playmates with this child would lead to cognitive dissonance (Festinger, 1957; see also Benozio & Diesendruck, 2015; Egan et al., 2007; 2010).
+These results could be explained by children's positivity bias (Boseovski, 2010): for instance, a past study showed that 5- and 6-year-olds more readily attribute positive traits than negative traits to individuals (Boseovski & Lee, 2006).
+An additional explanation is that predicting their playmate to be mean after they had committed to being playmates with this child would lead to cognitive dissonance (Festinger, 1957; see also Benozio & Diesendruck, 2015; Egan et al., 2007, 2010).
 To reduce such dissonance, children predicted that their playmate would be nice even when the playmate was mean before or when the playmate was randomly selected from a mostly mean classroom.

-General Discussion
+General discussion

-The primary goal of the present study was to examine whether children and adults can use base rate and individual-level statistical information in their own partner choices.
+The primary goal of the current study was to examine whether children and adults can use base rate and individual-level statistical information in their own partner choices.
 We found that although children used both the base rate of the trait distribution in a group and the frequency of an individual's past behaviors to choose their partners, adults neglected the base rate and only relied on the frequency of an individual's past behaviors.
 Thus, children were more rational than adults in integrating the two types of statistical information.
-Past research shows that when asked to integrate base rate and individuating information to make inferences about an individual, adults neglect the base rate and rely excessively on individuating information (Kahneman & Tversky, 1973), whereas children are sensitive to base rate and integrate the two types of information (Gualtieri & Denison, 2021).
-The present study extends this literature by showing that the developmental difference in sensitivity to base rates also emerges when adults and children are asked to integrate base rate and individual-level statistical information to choose a social partner from a known individual (for which they have the individual-level statistical information).
+Past research shows that when asked to integrate base rate